7.4 Roles and Responsibililites of Health Care Professionals

 • Engage in continuous professional and interprofessional development to enhance team performance and collaboration.

-• Use unique and complementary abilities of all members of the team to optimize health and patient care.
+• Use unique and complementary abilities of all members of the team to optimize health and client care.

 • Describe how professionals in health and other fields can collaborate and integrate clinical care and public health interventions to optimize population health.